Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Home to two twentieth century World’s Fairs, this hit location is a must-see for a family adventure in Queens.

-Being the largest park in the area, there’s plenty of space for baseball, soccer, tennis, cricket, and a huge fountain where kids will get a mist from the geyser waters — a perfect place to relax and cool off after an eventful day!
+Being the largest park in the area, there’s plenty of space for baseball, soccer, tennis, cricket, and a huge fountain where kids will get a mist from the geyser waters.
+Flushing Meadows is one of the best New York sprinkler parks to unwind and cool off after a long day!

 Paul Raimonda Playground